JSSaini/Pipeline_For_Lake_Cadagno_Eukaryotic_Metagenomics/README.md

-# Pipeline for Euakryotic Metagenomics of Lake Cadagno.
+# Pipeline for Eukaryotic Metagenomics analysis of Lake Cadagno.
+## 1.